QuikSoft/Citrix-Endpoint-Management/CSP Development Suite/README.md

   </SyncBody>
 </SyncML>
 ```
-**Final XML Code ready to be used with Citrix Endpoint Management**
+**Final XML code ready to be used with Citrix Endpoint Management**
 ```
 <Atomic>
   <CmdID>_cmdid_</CmdID>